- Practice Areas

 Another factor to consider in these situations is whether or not there was any shared fault for the incident.
 The good news is that injury victims in California can still recover compensation even if they are found to be partially at fault for the incident.
 California operates under a “pure comparative negligence” system.
 This means that a person can recover compensation even if they are found to be up to 99% responsible for the injury.
 However, the total amount of compensation a person receives will be reduced based on their percentage of fault.
 This has to be taken into consideration when determining how much a California personal injury claim is worth.

 After an attorney examines the facts of the case and adequately calculates how much compensation their client should be owed, they will send a demand letter to the insurance carriers asking for that amount and payment.
 There is a good chance that insurance carriers will send back a ridiculously low counter-offer or even deny the claim altogether.

-If the attorney is unable to secure adequate compensation for their client after negotiating with the insurance carrier, they may need to file a personal injury lawsuit in order to move forward with the case.
+If the attorney is unable to secure adequate compensation for their client after negotiating with the insurance carrier, they may need to file a personal injury lawsuit in Orange County in order to move forward with the case.
 Even after a lawsuit is filed, it is unlikely that the case will go all the way to trial.
 The vast majority of personal injury lawsuits are resolved between negotiations with attorneys for both sides before a trial becomes necessary.